“I’m looking for a podcast editor”

 One advantage to prospecting through job opportunities posted on Facebook is that everyone has a chance to win the gig – even the 135th person who submitted an application or commented on their post.

 When applying for these jobs, make sure your answers are succinct but thorough.

 There will be keywords or specific answers they will be looking for, or numerical values used to filter people out such as your rate.

 You want to be fair to yourself by not charging too little but also offer more value than the competition.

 If they hire someone else because of a lower rate then you didn’t want this person as a client.

-Don’t rely on Facebook to be THE place you find all your clients.
+Don’t rely on Facebook to be the ONLY place you find all your clients.
 Try Instagram or LinkedIn too.

 Find the places where your ideal client hangs out and be there.

 Don’t be pushy and definitely don’t spam people.
-We all hate that.
-Please don’t be that guy 🙂
+People hate that.
+Don’t be that person 🙂

-Over time you should be able to create your own market…that is to say a place where you stand out among your peers and begin getting recommendations that live outside of Facebook and LinkedIn.
+Over time you should be able to create your own market…that is to say a place where you stand out among your peers and begin getting recommendations that live outside of Facebook, Instagram, and LinkedIn.